narrative-environments/CourseCompendium/Actors.md

 Greimas, A. J. (1987). _On Meaning_ .
 Minneapolis: University of Minnesota Press.

+Ponti, M. (2010) Actors in collaboration: sociotechnical Influence on practice-research collaboration.
+Swedish School of Library and Information Science, the Center for Collaborative Innovation. doi: http://bada.hb.se/bitstream/2320/5458/2/Avhandlingen.pdf.

 Porter Abbott, H. (2002) _The Cambridge Introduction to Narrative_ , Cambridge, UK: Cambridge University Press.